Committee

 • Yasmin Iese, Cultural Consultant*

-APSAD acknowledges that the conference is being held on the traditional lands of the Gadigal people of the Eora Nation.
+APSAD acknowledges that the conference is being held on the traditional lands of the Whadjuk Noongar people.
 We recognise Aboriginal and Torres Strait Islander people’s continuing connection to land, water, and community and we pay our respects to Elders past and present.
 APSAD acknowledges Sovereignty in this country has never been ceded.
 It always was, and always will be, Aboriginal land.